-To preserve dignity, enable independence and build community by providing eco-friendly essential lawn care for the elderly, veterans and others in need.
+To preserve dignity, enable independence and build community by providing eco-friendly essential lawn service for the elderly, veterans and others in need.

 Note from Founder

-Virus or no virus, people need this chore done; if they are unable to do it themselves (i.e. physically or financially), then they need someone else to do it.
-That’s where we come in!
-Our unique, centralized website platform makes these meaningful neighborhood connections easy and comfortable for both clients and volunteers.
-In a safe and secure setting, clients in need, their families and / or caretakers can book local helpers through our proprietary zip code search function -or- simply leave us a voicemail.
-Volunteers can share their own profiles, manage jobs, upload photos of yard work done and log hours directly in a customized dashboard.
-“Eco-Friendly” badges are displayed on volunteer profiles indicating they use electric.
-It’s like an Uber for Landscaping Volunteers.
+Whether there was a virus or not, people still needed their lawns mowed, and if they were unable to do it themselves, they needed someone else to do it for them.
+That’s where our service comes in.
+Our centralized website platform makes it easy and comfortable for both clients and volunteers to connect with each other.
+Clients in need, their families, or caretakers can book local helpers through our proprietary zip code search function or leave us a voicemail.
+Volunteers can share their own profiles, manage jobs, upload photos of completed work, and log hours directly in a customized dashboard, all in a safe and secure setting.

 Electric equipment users get an “Eco-Friendly” badge on their profile.
 (What are the benefits?)

 It’s like an Uber for Landscaping Volunteers!